Skip to main content

 3. Closed-book exam format

-You will sit a separate 3-hour examination on each reading list on two different days.
-The exam may be written by hand or using a computer, at the discretion of the committee.
-On each exam you must demonstrate a good understanding of the subject matter and provide a level of detail and quality of argumentation commensurate with the time and resources allowed.
+• To pass each exam, the student must demonstrate a good understanding of the subject matter and provide a level of detail and quality of argumentation commensurate with the time and resources allowed.

 B. Oral comprehensive exam